The Liturgical Year

 Year 5 lead a Passion Play that shares the story of the final days in the life of Jesus.

-Reconciliation Services for KS2.
+Reconciliation Liturgy for KS2.

 EYFS/KS1 Mother’s Day Assembly: Celebrated before the week leading up to the 4 Sunday in Lent.